Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Introduction

 To compare the effectiveness and efficiency of the methods in realistic settings, we have extended the testbed of datasets with pairs of KGs usually considered in related empirical studies.
-Specifically, OpenEA and EAE employ only four datasets, whose number of entities with textual descriptions and literal values is low.
-In this respect, we have included in our testbed five additional datasets whose unique characteristics allow us to draw new conclusions regarding the evaluated methods, which were not previously reported in~\cite{DBLP:journals/pvldb/SunZHWCAL20,DBLP:conf/coling/ZhangLCCLXZ20,zhao2020experimental}.
-More precisely, supervised methods like RDGCN exploiting KG relations, are outperformed by unsupervised (AttrE) and semi-supervised (KDCoE) methods that exploit the similarity of literals and textual descriptions in datasets of decreasing density, but with rich factual information (i.e., attributes).
+Specifically, OpenEA, EAE and \cite{DBLP:journals/pvldb/LeoneHAGW22, DBLP:journals/vldb/ZhangTLJQ22,DBLP:journals/corr/abs-2205-08777} employ only datasets with a low number of entities featuring descriptions and literal values.
+In our testbed, we have included five additional datasets whose unique characteristics allow us to draw new insights regarding the evaluated EA methods, which were not previously reported in~\cite{DBLP:journals/pvldb/SunZHWCAL20,DBLP:conf/coling/ZhangLCCLXZ20,zhao2020experimental, DBLP:journals/pvldb/LeoneHAGW22, DBLP:journals/vldb/ZhangTLJQ22,DBLP:journals/corr/abs-2205-08777}.
+More precisely, supervised methods like RDGCN exploiting KG relations, are outperformed by unsupervised (AttrE) and semi-supervised (KDCoE) methods that exploit the similarity of literals in datasets of decreasing density, but with rich factual information (i.e., attributes).

-Unlike existing works, which report the raw experimental results, we conduct a meta-level analysis, aiming to find statistically significant correlations between the methods and the dataset characteristics (meta-features).
-Furthermore, rather than comparing the absolute values of the different performance metrics, we consider the non-parametric Friedman test~\cite{DBLP:journals/jmlr/Demsar06} and the post-hoc Nemenyi test~\cite{nemenyi1963distribution}, in order to perform a pairwise comparison of the methods and rank them based on their effectiveness across all datasets of our testbed.
-Moreover, we study the methods' trade-offs, in terms of effectiveness and efficiency instead of simply reporting their efficiency (as in OpenEA and EAE).
+Rather than simply reporting the raw experimental results, we conduct a meta-level analysis, aiming to find statistically significant correlations between the methods and the dataset characteristics (meta-features).
+Furthermore, we consider the non-parametric Friedman test~\citep{DBLP:journals/jmlr/Demsar06} and the post-hoc Nemenyi test~\citep{nemenyi1963distribution}, in order to perform a pairwise comparison of the methods and rank them based on their effectiveness across all datasets of our testbed.
+Finally, we are interested in the methods' training time curve and potential effectiveness vs efficiency trade-offs instead of simply reporting overall runtimes (as in OpenEA and EAE).

 In a nutshell, the contributions of this work are the following:

 \begin{itemize}